iam-jawad/app-with-helm/README.md

 If you are trying to install helm chart manually in K8S cluster so please make sure following things.
 1) Helm should be installed and properly working on environment.
 2) Set values in **values.yaml**, default values will also work but dubble check those values according to your environment configurations.
 For more information about setting variables please refer **Helm Chart Section** down below.
 3) You must have installed **Nginx ingress controller** on your K8S cluster.
 You can install it with following command.
 (This step is for deployment other than EKS only.
-For EKS, AWS LoadBalancer Controller will be deployed by Terraform)
+For EKS, AWS LoadBalancer Controller will be deployed by Terraform.
+If you have used [this repo](https://github.com/iam-jawad/iac-with-terraform) to provisioning infrastructure on AWS)
 ```sh
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/cloud/deploy.yaml
 ```
 4) Make sure you have deployed metrics server and it is working properly on your cluster (This step is for local deployment only.
-For EKS it will be done by Terraform)
+For EKS it will be done by Terraform.
+If you have used [this repo](https://github.com/iam-jawad/iac-with-terraform) to provisioning infrastructure on AWS)

 ## Java Web App